 Time is provided each term for the Assistant Headteacher for Inclusion to meet class teachers to review ISP's, prior to review meetings with parents.
 The Assistant Headteacher for Inclusion also meets teaching assistants termly to discuss ISP's and monitor targets and progress.
-All adults working with a child on the Special Needs Register complete weekly record sheets to ensure targets are covered and an ongoing record is kept.
-All record sheets are kept in a yellow folder in each classroom.
+All adults working with a child on the Special Needs Register gather appropriate evidence to ensure targets are covered and an ongoing record is kept.
+All evidence is kept in an orange folder in each classroom.